mmore500/mmore500.github.io/blog_professional/_posts/2020-02-25-string-from-char.md

 doing things to Follow The Rule will only get you so far if you don't also Understand The Rule.

 As [Kate Gregory eloquently points out](https://www.youtube.com/watch?v=tTexD26jIN4), writing good C++ is an exercise in continually learning C++.
-In C++ and other (?) parts of life (??), keeping alert for the things we do but don't really understand can be a launching point to gaining understanding!
+In C++ and other (?) parts of life (??), keeping alert for things we do without really understanding should be a launching point to seek out understanding!

-Braces and parens are not the same thing.
+Also, braces and parens are not the same thing.

 ![](/resources/char-to-string-initializations.gif){:width="100%"}